zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 procedure.
 In this specific case, AMR enables an [OpenID][openid] Connect client to request a specific method of authentication.

-By default, this feature is turned off.
+This is the according entry in the configuration file.
+By default, this feature is turned off:

 ```
 <amr-values-supported>